-- Copies of the signed informed consent and treatment agreement. - The patient's medical history. - Results of the physical examination and all laboratory tests. - Results of the risk assessment, including results of any screening instruments used. - A description of the treatments provided, including all medications prescribed or administered (including the date, type, dose and quantity). - Instructions to the patient, including discussions of risks and benefits with the patient and any significant others.

-- Results of ongoing monitoring of patient progress (or lack of progress) in terms of pain management and physician, functional and psychosocial improvement. - Notes on evaluations by and consultations with specialists. - Any other information used to support the initiation, continuation, revision, or termination of treatment and the steps taken in response to any aberrant medication use behaviors (179, 180, 181, 182, 183, 184, 185).
+- Copies of the signed informed consent and treatment agreement. - 7 The patient's medical history. - Results of the physical examination and all laboratory tests. - Results of the risk assessment, including results of any screening instruments used. - A description of the treatments provided, including all medications prescribed or administered (including the date, type, dose and quantity). - Instructions to the patient, including discussions of risks and benefits with the patient and any significant others. - Results of ongoing monitoring of patient progress (or lack of progress) in terms of pain management and physician, functional and psychosocial improvement. - Notes on evaluations by and consultations with specialists. - Any other information used to support the initiation, continuation, revision, or termination of treatment and the steps taken in response to any aberrant medication use behaviors (179, 180, 181, 182, 183, 184, 185).
 These may include actual copies of, or references to, medical records of past hospitalizations or treatments by other providers. - Authorization for release of information to other treatment providers. - The medical record must include all prescription orders for opioid analgesics and other controlled substances, whether written or telephoned.
 In addition, written instructions for the use of all medications should be given to the patient and documented in the record (186).
 The name, telephone number, and address of the patient's pharmacy also should be recorded to facilitate contact as needed (187).
-Records should be up-to-date and maintained in an accessible manner so as to be readily available for review (188). - Good records demonstrate that a service was provided to the patient and establish that the service provided was medically necessary.
-Even if the outcome is less than optimal, thorough records protect the physician as well as the patient (189, 190, 191, 192).
+Records should be up-to-date and maintained in an accessible manner so as to be readily available for review (188). - 31 - Good records demonstrate that a service was provided to the patient and establish that the service provided was medically necessary.
+Even if the outcome is less than optimal, thorough records protect the physician as well as the patient (189, 190, 191, 192). - 36 viewed as a complex, unpleasant experience with emotional and cognitive, as well as sensory features that occur in response to tissue trauma.
+In contrast to chronic pain, relatively high levels of pathology usually accompany acute pain.
+The pain resolves with healing of the underlying injury.
+Acute pain is usually nociceptive, but may be neuropathic.
+Common sources of acute pain include trauma, surgery, labor, medical and dental procedure and acute disease states.

-Assessing and Managing Pain in Primary Care193
+1 Assessing and Managing Pain in Primary Care193